bitcraze/bitcraze-website/readme.md

         cd bitcraze-website

-1. Download dependencies.
+1. Download Dependencies.
 This will download Bootstrap and set things up.

         ./tools/do download_deps